reveurguy/YelpCamp/README.md

 YelpCamp is a campground reviewing website.
 Users can create their own campgrounds or review others' campgrounds.This was a project for a web dev course taught by Colt Steele.

-YelpCamp was created using Node.js, Express, and MongoDB.Also using Google Fonts, Anime.js, Bootstrap, FontAwesome, Mapbox, ScrollReveal, Icons8.
+YelpCamp was created using Node.js, Express, and MongoDB.Also using Google Fonts, Anime.js, Bootstrap, FontAwesome, Mapbox, ScrollReveal, Icons8, Animate.css, Star-ability.

 ## Screenshots
 ![Image1](https://github.com/reveurguy/YelpCamp/blob/master/screenshots/Screenshot%20(150).png?raw=true)